J-TAG/chocal-chat-server/README.md

 }
 ```

 At this point, client is connected to server successfuly and now is able to send messages using its `user_key`.
-Note that currently online clients are passed in `online_clients` field which is an array of objects that have `name`, `image` and `image_type` fields.
+Note that currently online clients are passed in `online_users` field which is an array of objects that have `name`, `image` and `image_type` fields.

 ## How To Handle Updates?